Best Music-Making Apps for Android (2020)

-So, don’t assume your Android device has nothing to offer the tech-savvy musician.
-Here’s our choice for the best music-making apps for Android that are currently available.
+So don’t assume your Android device has nothing to offer the tech-savvy musician.
+Here’s our choice for the best music-making apps currently running on Android.

-Available for Android alongside versions for ChromeOS, Windows, and MacOS, Stagelight is a superbly versatile DAW (Digital Audio Workstation) and loop-building platform.
-It’s a direct port of the desktop version and doesn’t suffer from any of the limitations often associated with mobile versions.
-Stagelight is a proper DAW with unlimited audio and virtual instrument tracks and comes complete with a suite of instruments, effects, and loops.
-You can create freeform on a timeline, or in a LoopBuilder using a step sequencer and drum machine and then mix it all down to a finished product.
+Zenbeats is a superbly versatile DAW (Digital Audio Workstation) and loop-building platform.
+It’s identical to the desktop and iOS version and doesn’t suffer from any of the limitations often associated with mobile versions.
+Zenbeats is a proper DAW with unlimited audio and virtual instrument tracks and comes complete with a suite of instruments, effects, and loops.
+You can create freeform on a timeline, or in a LoopBuilder, using a step sequencer and drum machine and then mix it all down to a finished product.

-Stagelight was designed as a touch screen application for Windows and so is very at home on a touch device.
-It looks beautiful, the workflow and layout are well thought out, making it very easy to use with your fingers.
+Zenbeats is very at home on a touch device.
+It looks beautiful; the workflow and layout are well thought out, making it very easy to use with your fingers.
 The Step Sequencer features an auto-fill function where you can throw in notes or create beats with a single gesture.
-There are a bunch of drum kits, samples, loops and patterns to get the beats flowing.
-You can play an onscreen keyboard which can lock to a key and scale so you never play a wrong note or wire up an external MIDI controller and start sequencing.
+There’s a bunch of drum kits (including official TR-808, 909 and 707 kits), samples, loops and patterns to get the beats flowing.
+You can play an onscreen keyboard which can lock to a key and scale so that you never play a wrong note, or wire up an external MIDI controller and start sequencing.

-In the basic free version, you get the timeline recording, sequencing, and LoopBuilder along with seven drum kits and five virtual instruments.
-These include two synths, electric piano, bass, guitar, and organ.
+In the basic free version, you get the timeline recording, sequencing, and LoopBuilder along with 9 virtual instruments.
+These include the fantastic SampleVerse sampler/synth, two analog synths, electric piano, bass, guitar, organ, and a drum machine.
 On the effects side, you get some EQ, compression, delay, and flange.
-The $9.99 unlocked version brings in full editing over the virtual instruments, over 180 presets, 14 effects and no limitations on insert and send effects.
-There’s a further “Ultimate” version but that only really brings in VST and AU plug-in support, but only on Windows and MacOS.
-So, the $9.99 version is definitely the best option.
+The $14.99 unlocked version brings in full editing over the virtual instruments, over 180 presets, 14 effects and no limitations on insert and send effects.
+There’s a further “Ultimate” version but that only really brings in VST and AU plug-in support (but only on Windows and MacOS).
+So the $14.99 version is definitely the best option.

-Stagelight has all the audio recording, loop building, MIDI sequencing, virtual instruments and mixing you could need.
+Zenbeats is a proper DAW, with all the audio recording, loop building, MIDI sequencing, virtual instruments and mixing that you could need.
 If you’ve ever been jealous of Garage Band running on your mate’s iPad then this will make you feel a whole lot better.

 FL Studio Mobile

-FL Studio Mobile comes from the makers of FL Studio, a hugely popular desktop DAW with all the usual complex music-making trimmings.
-The Mobile version loses a large amount of the clever stuff but keeps enough to make this one of the best music making programs on any mobile platform.
-There’s no free version; instead for a handful of dollars, you get everything you need for making music.
+FL Studio Mobile comes from the makers of FL Studio, a hugely popular desktop DAW with all the usual trimmings.
+The Mobile version loses a huge amount of the clever stuff but keeps enough to make this one of the best music-making programs on any mobile platform.
+There’s no free version, instead for a handful of dollars you get everything you need for making music.

-Multi-track audio and MIDI recording are all ready to go.
-There are a number of virtual instruments including synths and sampled sounds.
-The mixer inserts offer 16 effects covering all the usual suspects like modulation, delay, reverb, compression, filter, and distortion.
+Multi-track Audio and MIDI recording are all ready to go.
+There are several virtual instruments, including synths and sampled sounds.
+The mixer inserts offer 16 effects, covering all the usual suspects like modulation, delay, reverb, compression, filter, and distortion.
 You can sequence in a piano roll or sequence in steps, you can drop in samples, you can drop in patterns.
-The Drum Sampler is fully integrated with the step sequencer making it so easy to generate beats.
+The Drum Sampler is fully integrated with the step sequencer, making it so easy to generate beats.